-In case you wondered, my name is Shiloh and I was born the year that Abe Lincoln was killed, nineteen years ago.
-My parents left to see the Lord two years ago and I’ve been on my own ever since.
-I wear my hair up in a flattering style and almost always wear black clothing, (especially when I’m typesetting.)
-I’m shy.
-I have a secret about myself that I am unwilling to share with others.
-So I keep to myself to prevent the public from finding out.
-I don’t want their sympathy.
+In case you wondered, my name is Shiloh, and I was born nineteen years ago—the year that Abe Lincoln was killed.
+My parents left to see the Lord two years ago, and I’ve been on my own ever since.
+I wear my hair up in a flattering style and almost always wear black clothing, especially when I’m typesetting.
+I’m shy, and I have a secret about myself that I am unwilling to share with others.
+So I keep to myself to prevent the public from finding out—I don’t want their sympathy.

 Rosheen had been good company in my wagon.
-We were about to pack up her belonging and head on, so she could catch a stage coach.
+We were about to pack up her belongings at her cabin—and head on, so she could catch a stagecoach.
 She would go back to her parents in Illinois to escape her belittling spouse, she said.
-I helped her pack her two grey bags with her clothing.
-I noted that we wore about the same size.
-She also had a hefty waist and small breasts.
-One might say that we are both kind of linear.
+I helped her pack her two gray bags with her clothing.
+I noted that we wore about the same size—she also had a hefty waist and small breasts.
+One might say that we were both kind of linear.

-Nevertheless, we got the clothes and were working on kitchen items that she could sell to get train fare at Fort Worth.
+Nevertheless, we got her clothes and were working on kitchen items that she could sell—to get train fare at Fort Worth.
 Anything of value was captured quickly and boxed in a large crate in the back of my wagon.
 She was so nervous that her husband would find her leaving and prevent it.
-She’d thought of this day hundreds of times and here it finally was.
+She’d thought of this day hundreds of times, and it was finally here.

 “I’m so lucky you came along when you did,” remarked Rosheen.

 “I can’t imagine living with a man like yours for as long as you did.
 Maybe he didn’t put his hands on you to smack you around, but he was still controlling, blatant, and disrespectful,” I said.